 The last moment of a family pleasure cruise that turned into a beating tragedy ware captured by an amateur cameraman in Australia.

-The last moment of a family pleasure cruise that turned into a beating tragedy ware captured by an amateur cameraman in Australia.
+Background: The last moment of a family pleasure cruise that turned into a beating tragedy ware captured by an amateur cameraman in Australia.
 Coverage shows the family's 30-feet mater cruiser in the grip of huge surf off the New South Wales coast, than being sucked completely underwater, overturned and broken up.

 Six people were believed aboard the cruiser.
 But in weekend rescue operations, hampered by continuing high seas, searchers were able to recover only one body.